 - Expenses by Vendor: Check expenses incurred on each vendor.
 You can either create a summary report or a detailed report.

 - A/P Detail: Check all unpaid Accounts Payable without searching or sorting.

 - Unpaid Bills: Check unpaid bills along with their due dates.

-Hence, with QuickBooks, users can not only enter, record and organize expenses but also analyze them with customization report filters.
+Hence, with QuickBooks, users can not only enter, record, and organize expenses but also analyze them with customization report filters.
 Also, reporting has become much more robust with QuickBooks 2020.
-Users can now view filters applied on a particular report for recreating or modifying it.
+Users can now view filters applied to a particular report for recreating or modifying it.
 In addition to this, users can find industry-specific reports in QuickBooks.